 Lack of choice

-A software without clear intent, transfer data in the background, installs or removes software, hides from users fall into this category.
+Software without clear intent transfers data in the background, installs or removes software, and hides from users falls into this category.
 Microsoft also classifies unwanted software if it triggers false alarms about your device’s health or asks for payment to fix it.
-There are tons of software that claim to speed up your computer.
-They do it by creating false claims and then offer you to buy the pro version to fix it.
+Tons of software claim to speed up your computer.
+They do it by creating false claims and then offering you the option to buy the pro version to fix it.

 Lack of control